When Your Income Drops

 Take Action Right Away

 Contact creditors before you miss a payment.
 You can reduce your chances of being harassed by creditors or collection agencies by working out solutions early.
+Look over the tips below or find more information in Spanish in this booklet.

 At the First Sign That You Will Not be Able to Make a Payment, Do the Following: